Lucky Friday

 About Us

 Lucky Friday is a deep underground silver, lead, and zinc mine located in the Coeur d’Alene Mining District in northern Idaho.
-The mine began operating in 1942 and celebrated its 80th anniversary in 2022.
+The mine began operating in 1942.
 Thanks to the #4 Shaft project which is now complete and operational, the mine is expected to have another 20-30 years of mine life.
 Lucky Friday is located one mile east of Mullan, Idaho, and is adjacent to U.S. Interstate 90.

 Careers